CometKaren/CometKaren.github.io/README.md

 * *Operating Systems & Environments:*
   * Microsoft Azure, Unix, MS-DOS, Linux

+### Core Competencies
+### Data Governance
+- **Data Quality and Compliance**: Established and maintained robust data quality processes to ensure data integrity and reliability.
+- **Auditing and Standards**: Conducted data audits and implemented standards to align with organizational and regulatory requirements.

+#### Data Mining and Model Building
+- **Data Mining Techniques**: Applied advanced data mining methods to extract actionable insights from diverse datasets.
+- **Predictive Modeling**: Built and deployed predictive models to identify trends, improve operational efficiencies, and support data-driven strategies.

+#### Database Management and SQL
+- **Database Integration**: Designed and managed relational database systems, ensuring seamless data integration and retrieval.
+- **SQL Expertise**: Developed complex SQL queries and optimized ETL pipelines to support large-scale data operations.

+#### Data Visualization
+- **Dynamic Dashboards**: Created interactive dashboards using Power BI, Tableau, and Excel to present data insights effectively.
+- **Tailored Visualizations**: Designed data visualizations for both technical experts and business stakeholders to ensure clarity and usability.

+#### Cross-Functional Collaboration
+- **Team Synergy**: Partnered with IT, marketing, and product teams to implement data solutions that align with business goals.
+- **Stakeholder Communication**: Acted as a liaison between technical teams and end-users to translate data insights into actionable strategies.

+#### Documentation and Training
+- **Comprehensive Documentation**: Developed detailed technical documentation for back-end processes to enable reproducibility and adherence to best practices.
+- **User-Focused Manuals**: Created user-friendly guides and documentation to ensure end-users understand and effectively utilize tools and insights.
+- **Training and Onboarding**: Designed and conducted training sessions for technical and non-technical audiences, improving tool adoption and data literacy across teams.

 ## Education
 * Ontario Graduate Certificate: Data Analytics for Business Decision Making | Lambton College (_2023_)
   * *Relevant Coursework*